 Rubber Injection Molding

-Injection molding is one of the most efficient ways to created molded rubber products in many applications due to the fact that it takes away a large portion of the labor content associated with other molding operations.
+Injection molding is one of the most efficient ways to create molded rubber products in many applications because it takes away a sizable portion of the labor content associated with other molding operations.
 It is most typically used in mass-production processes where the same part is being created thousands or even millions of times in succession.

 Injection molding is the process of manufacturing parts by injecting material into a closed mold.
 It was based on a process that was initially developed for molding plastics in the 1960’s, but rubber injection molding requires significantly more pressure than plastic per square inch of cavity surface (and plastics are cooled when molding while rubber is heated).